nixworks/public/news/2011/05/9/index.md

 ##### Republican
 ### [Republican Dean Heller is sworn in as a United States Senator representing Nevada replacing John Ensign who resigned. ](/news/2011/05/9/republican-dean-heller-is-sworn-in-as-a-united-states-senator-representing-nevada-replacing-john-ensign-who-resigned.md)
-_Context: Republican, Senator, Dean Heller, John Ensign, Nevada_
+_Context: John Ensign, Dean Heller, Nevada, Senator, Republican_

 ##### Texas Senate
 ### [The Texas Senate approves legislation containing an amendment allowing university students in the US state of Texas to carry handguns on campus. ](/news/2011/05/9/the-texas-senate-approves-legislation-containing-an-amendment-allowing-university-students-in-the-us-state-of-texas-to-carry-handguns-on-cam.md)
-_Context: Texas Senate, Texas, handgun_
+_Context: Texas, Texas Senate, handgun_

 ##### Samoa
 ### [Samoa announces plans to shift west of the international dateline from the east, putting it a day ahead to make trading with Australia and New Zealand easier. ](/news/2011/05/9/samoa-announces-plans-to-shift-west-of-the-international-dateline-from-the-east-putting-it-a-day-ahead-to-make-trading-with-australia-and-n.md)
-_Context: Samoa, international dateline, New Zealand, Australia_
+_Context: New Zealand, Australia, Samoa, international dateline_

 ##### NASA
 ### [NASA reschedules the final mission of the Space Shuttle Endeavour for Monday. ](/news/2011/05/9/nasa-reschedules-the-final-mission-of-the-space-shuttle-endeavour-for-monday.md)
-_Context: Space Shuttle ''Endeavour'', NASA, final mission_
+_Context: final mission, Space Shuttle ''Endeavour'', NASA_

 ## [Previous Day...](/news/2011/05/8/index.md)